 Dean of Science

-The Dean of Science is responsible for all schools within the Faculty of Science, and represents all permanent members of academic staff within this Faculty.
+The Dean of Science is responsible for all Schools within the Faculty and represents all permanent members of academic staff within the Faculty.

-The current Dean of Science is Professor Alan Dearle.
+The current Dean of Science is Professor Tom Brown.

 Tom Brown is a professor in School of Physics and Astronomy.
 He undertook a BSc in Physics at Imperial College London graduating in 1993.
 Following a period of employment for the Defence Research Agency, Tom completed a PhD in Nd-Doped Waveguide Laser Devices at the Optoelectronics Research Centre, University of Southampton, graduating in 1997.
 Following a spell of work in the City of London, Tom came to St Andrews as a Research Fellow in 1999 studying optical non-linearities in semiconductor materials.
 He then took the role of Assistant Director of an EPSRC Interdisciplinary Research Centre in Ultrafast Photonics before being awarded a Scottish Universities Physics Alliance (SUPA) Lectureship in Biophotonics in 2005.
 He was then promoted to Senior Lecturer in 2009, Reader in 2013 and became a Professor in 2017.